 All Form 4 Notices must be emailed to the Family Court Liaison Officer (FCLO).
 The FCLO forwards the request to the appropriate district office.

 The assessment process for a Form 4 Notice is the same as any allegation of abuse or neglect.
-Refer to Chapter 2.2: Assessment and investigation processes for further information.
+Refer to Chapter 2.
+Conducting a Child Safety Investigation for further information.

-Child protection workers should include the following in the response:
+Child protection workers should also include the following in the response:

 The Family Court gives significant weight to our assessment and the position we take in response to a Form 4 Notice, particularly in regard to identified risks.
-It is, therefore, important that child protection workers complete a comprehensive assessment and provide a clear rationale for our decisions.
+It is, therefore, child protection workers must complete a comprehensive assessment and provide a clear rationale for our decisions.

 Child protection workers should use the relevant form when responding to Form 4 Notifications:

 Recording in Assist